-The senior leadership team supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy.
+The Senior Leadership Team supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy.

-All records of all reported serious incidents of misbehaviour are logged on CPOMS.
+All yellow/red cards/incidents are logged on CPOMS.

 The Headteacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Headteacher may permanently exclude a child (See below for further information on exclusions).